yoonghm/Examples/ATWINC1500/README.md

 `SPI_SSN`, `SPI_MOSI`, `SPI_MISO` and `SPI_SCK` pins have internal programmable pull-up resistors.
 The resistors should be programmed to be disabled.
 Otherwise, if any of the SPI pins are driven to a low level while ATWINC15x0-MR210xB is in the low power sleep stage, current will flow from the VDDIO supply through the pull-up resistors, hence increse current consumption during low power sleep mode.

+Other unused pins should have its pull-up resistor enable to keep then from floating, which can cause excess current to flow through the pin from the VDDIO supply.
+Pull-up resistor is approximately 100 kΩ, hence the leakage current is about VDD10/100k = 3.3/100k = 3.3 μA.

 ATWINC15x0-MR210xB supports four standard SPI modes determined by Clock Priority (CPOL) and Clock Phase (CPHA) settings.

 ### UART Interface